Guide to Sources in Anthropology

 Ethnic Groups of Africa and the Middle East: An Encyclopedia.
 2011.

 This encyclopedia, for the beginner and specialist, targets those looking for information on specific ethnic groups in Africa and Middle East.
-Each signed entry offers: alternative names and spellings; distinguishes major population centers, estimated population figures, primary languages, similarities with other ethnic groups; recommended readings.
+Each signed entry offers alternative names and spellings, distinguishes major population centers, estimated population figures, primary languages, similarities with other ethnic group, and recommended readings.
 Entries also feature ethnic groups’ origins, historical developments, cultures, customs, economics, politics, and major issues.
 Features a geographical index and index.